edayot/BeetSemantics/README.md

 <details>
 	<summary>Why is the highlighting red?</summary>

-Make sure that you have disabled both `language-mcfunction` and `Data-pack Helper Plus`
+Make sure that you have disabled both `language-mcfunction` and `Data-pack Helper Plus`.
 </details>